 At Minc Law, we have developed a state of the art, cost effective reputation monitoring solution to monitor the internet for damaging online content, negative information, and malicious attacks.
 Sign up today for a free 45 day trial and start protecting your online reputation right away.

 News Article Removal Fact: Publications often weigh the harm caused to an individual by the continued appearance of an article against their desire to maintain the public record.
 If the newspaper publication does not think there is any harm in the story remaining published, they may decide to leave it up.
 Even if part of a report is defamatory, the media may argue that the defamatory section does not exceed the harm caused by the rest of the article – this is known as the incremental harm doctrine.
+For best practices on speaking to the media effectively, we recommend checking out our article “Tips & Best Practices for Speaking With the Media“.

 How Much Does It Cost to Remove a News Article at Minc Law?